openbsd/src/gnu/llvm/llvm/docs/LangRef.rst

 """""""""

-The '``llvm.experimental.constrained.round``' intrinsic returns the first operand rounded to the nearest integer.
+The '``llvm.experimental.constrained.round``' intrinsic returns the first argument rounded to the nearest integer.

 Arguments:
 """"""""""